RuiRioPina/LAPR4-21-22/docs/1201566/US5001/ProcessoEngenhariaFuncionalidade.md

-# US1005
+# US5001
 =======================================

 # 1. Requisitos

-**As Project Manager, I want that the team start developing the input communication module of the AGV digital twin to accept requests from the "AGVManager".**
+**As Project Manager, I want that the "AGVManager" component supports properly, at request, the needs of the "BackOfficeApp" application as well as the needs the AGV digital twin.**

 Sockets serão utilizados

 # 2. Análise

-O AGV digital twin irá ter um "server" e "client" de acordo com o SPOMSP.
+O AGV irá atuar como um "server" de acordo com o SPOMSP.

 **Dependência(s)**

 Não existem para esta US.
-Embora as US 5002,4001 e 4002 tenham que ter um protocolo de comunicação estabelecido.
+Embora as US 5001,4001 e 4002 tenham que ter um protocolo de comunicação estabelecido.

 **Fluxo Básico**

-1. O client é ligado.
+1. O server é ligado

-- 2. Data é transferida para o AGVManager que é um server.
+- 2. O server recebe requests do Digital Twin ou do backoffice

-- 3. O AGVManager responde.
+- 3. O server responde

 **Esclarecimento(s) do Cliente**

-**1.** Category constitution

 "For all of those US, the communication between the two involved components must be implemented in accordance with the SPOMS2022.
 The requests processing can be somehow mocked.
 For instance, if processing a request implies saving some data to the database, the component can instead write such data to a log (mocking).
 Latter, on next sprint, the teams implement the interaction to the database.